lionelmace/ibmcloud-labs/labs/Lab Watson - Create natural Dialog with Watson Conversation/README.md

 # Step 1 - Create a Watson Conversation service

-1. On the Bluemix dashboard, select Catalog from the menu bar.
+1. On the Bluemix dashboard, select **Catalog** from the menu bar.

+1. In the **Services** category, select **Watson**.

-1. Scroll down to the Services section and click the icon for the Watson Conversation service.
+1. Click the icon for the Watson Conversation service.
 The Add Service page opens.

-1. Click Create.
+1. Keep the default options, including the free plan and click Create.
 The service instance is created, and the service dashboard page opens automatically.

 1. On the dashboard page, click on the **Launch Tool** to get started.
 The "Create workspace" page opens.